 Translate this Page

-Leading up to the big event
+17 Augustus - Leading up to the big event

 Political observers, social scientists and those with opinions write 'Insights' in the newspapers and magazines on the country's progress since independence and challenges for the future as well as discussions on what the founding fathers would think of various conditions in society today.

 Neighborhood associations often coordinate special activities for the neighborhood children and may request donations from homeowners to sponsor games and prizes for the children.
-Schools hold contests to see which class can decorate their room in the most patriotic manner as well as holding games and races amongst classes.
+Schools hold contests to see which class can decorate their classroom in the most patriotic manner as well as holding games and races amongst classes.

 The President delivers the State of the Nation Address to the members of the House of Representatives, diplomatic corps and honored guests on the day before Independence Day.